 What is a Digital Currency Exchange Provider?

-A digital currency exchange provider is a person or business that provides digital currency exchange services in, for example, cryptocurrencies.
+A digital currency exchange provider is an individual or business that provides digital currency exchange services in relation to digital currencies, for example cryptocurrencies.

 Do I have to be registered with AUSTRAC?